bodunadebiyi/react-magnific-popup/README.md

 # React Magnific Popup
 A simple react wrapper for the popular jquery plugin `magnific popup`

+## Usage
+You need include jquery.js and the magnific-popup.js plugin in the header of your index.html file of your react application.

 ## Demo & Examples
 Live demo and code examples can be found in the link below.
 [bodunadebiyi.github.io/react-magnific-popup](http://bodunadebiyi.github.io/react-magnific-popup/)